nanohcv/vdr-plugin-xmlapi/README.md

     Users=/var/lib/vdr/plugins/xmlapi/users.ini

-If FFMpeg can't be found in the global search PATH then you can set the path to your ffmpeg binray with the following parameter:

-    FFMPEG=/path/to/your/ffmpeg

 By default only on transcoded stream can be started.
 If another client connect to the plugin and request a stream, the plugin wait until all other ffmpeg processes, started by the plugin, are closed.
 You can change this by setting the